 As mentioned before, the determination of whether due diligence has been exercised is a case-by-case analysis.
 In this case, the defendant acted in good faith, though it was clear not enough action was taken in order to meet the requirements of due diligence.

-All mortgagors need to be aware of this fact: even if you fall behind on your payments, you still need to make certain that your lender conducts itself according to prevailing ethical standards.
+All mortgagors need to be aware of this fact.
+Even if you fall behind on your payments, the lender must conduct themselves according to the prevailing ethical standards.

 Image by Gerd Altmann